BioinfoMachineLearning/EnQA/README.md

 # EnQA

-A 3D-equivariant neural network for protein structure accuracy estimation.
+A 3D-equivariant graph neural network for protein structure accuracy estimation.
 It can predict the quality of both tertiary and quaternary structures.

 ## Requirements:
 ```